-Ganesh Chaturthi 2018 has arrived and devotees of the elephant-faced God are gearing to welcome beautifully adorned idols in their homes.
-Additionally, pandals are being put up across cities, humongous Lord Ganesha idols are being decked up and devotees are lining up for the benevolent God's blessings.
+Ganesh Chaturthi 2019 has arrived and devotees of the elephant-faced God are gearing to welcome beautifully adorned idols in their homes.
+This year Ganesh Chaturthi festivities have started from 2nd September and end on 12th September, 2019.
+Pandals are being put up across cities, humongous Lord Ganesha idols are being decked up and devotees are lining up for the benevolent God's blessings.
 Meanwhile, people are also busy preparing several kinds of sweets to be served as prasad.
 The main Indian sweet of the festival is the modak.
 Ganesh Chaturthi celebrations are incomplete without an offering of modaks to Lord Ganesha.
 They are generally prepared from rice flour and stuffed with a sweet mixture of coconut, jaggery, nutmeg and saffron.
 The dumplings are known to be Lord Ganesha's favourite sweets and they are prepared in large quantities around Ganesh Chaturthi.

 However, if you are bored of eating the classic rice flour dumplings every Ganesh Chaturthi, then this year you can give your modaks a tasty makeover by playing around with the ingredients.